Middleware

 {

-echo 'This is the request traversal phase, before request processing.';
+echo 'This is the request traversal phase, which is before request processing.';

-echo 'This is the response traversal phase, after request processing.';
+echo 'This is the response exit phase, which is after request processing.';

 return $response;